-The operational risk losses recorded in 2021 exceeded the loss limit set at the beginning of the year by PLN 0.8 million (less than 1% of the limit has been exceeded).
-The utilisation level of the limit until December 2021 remained below 25%.
-In December Bank revised the CHF mortgage loans portfolio provision and decided to increase it by PLN 48.4 million.
-The utilisation of the limit was also

-At the same time, as a result of direct recoveries and compensation from insurance, the Bank recovered the amount of PLN 1.9 million, which is 1,91% of the total amount of gross losses
+The operational risk losses recorded in 2022 did not exceed the loss limit set at the beginning of the year.
+The utilisation level of the limit at the end of the year was at 63.3% for the Bank and 61.9% for the Capital Group.
+At the same time, as a result of direct recoveries and compensation from insurance, the Bank recovered the amount of PLN 0.5 million, which is 0.13% of the total amount of gross losses incurred by Bank.